MDSplus/mdsplus/README.md

 NOTE - if the sybase distribution is not /usr/local/sybase, configure will not find the distribution unless you first set the environment variable SYBASE to point the the distribution directory.

+This extra line added to force a build